mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 }
 ```

-##Limitations
-There are a some limitations in the **Implement View Model** refactoring:

-* When a Xaml view has an item that uses a `DataTemplate` to declare an inline view, MFractor *will not* gather the bindings inside the data template.
-A refactoring action to generate bindings for data templates will be coming in a future MFractor release.

 ##Summary
 By building our apps using the **Xaml first** mindset, we can leverage MFractor's binding generation to implement our view models quickly.